Ebiroll/esp32_sigrok/README.md

 It is possible tp run sump over network or USB, however ols driver only supports SUMP over serial.
 To use SUMP over network you must find some other program.
 I tried the PIPISTRELLO p-ols driver.
-This is however his did not work.
+This is however did not work.

 To debug this use printf for debugging